astronomer/docs/astro/cli/use-podman.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Astro CLI requires a container management engine to run Apache Airflow components on your local machine and deploy to Astro.
+The Astro CLI requires a container management engine to run Apache Airflow® components on your local machine and deploy to Astro.
 For example, the `astro dev start` and `astro deploy` commands both require containers.

 By default, the Astro CLI uses [Docker](https://www.docker.com/) as its container management engine.
 However, if your organization uses [Podman](https://podman.io/) to run and manage containers, you can configure the Astro CLI to use it instead.
 Podman is a secure, free, and open source alternative to Docker that doesn't require root access and orchestrates containers without using a centralized daemon.